-Price per share (in pesos) June 2021 December 2020 Grupo de Inversiones Suramericana S. A. 18.500 25.280 Grupo Argos S. A. 10.000 13.900
+June 2021 December 2020

+18.500 25.280

+10.000 13.900

+2021 18.500

 Investments in other companies classified in this category are measured at fair value on a non-recurrent basis, only when a market value is available.
 The Company considers omission of recurrent measurement of these investments is immaterial for the presentation of Grupo Nutresa's Financial Statements.